WincciChow/WincciChow.github.io/_posts/projects/2017-04-01-redpineapple.md

     alt: "Red Pineapple website on a mobile device"

 ---
-<p>Crepe Me Up is an mobile app UI design work for online ordering of crepe cakes.
+<p>Crepe Me Up is an mobile app UI design work for online ordering crepe cakes.
 I adopted macaron color scheme since it is a symbol of sweetness.The color complements each other magnificently.
 I also did POP testing and wireframe design for this project.

- <br><br>I used Sketch for the Uer Interface Design part and created interactive mockup by InVision.
+ <br><br>I used Sketch for the User Interface Design part and created interactive mockup by InVision.
 UI Design and Style Guildlines are showcaseing here.</p>